 Do I talk to “real doctors”?

 Yes.
-Telehealth members only talk to actual doctors who are U.S. board-certified internists, state-licensed family practitioners, and pediatricians licensed to practice medicine in the U.S. and living in the U.S.
+Campus Rx members only talk to actual doctors who are U.S. board-certified internists, pediatricians, dermatologists, and emergency medicine physicians who are state-licensed to practice medicine in the U.S. and also living in the U.S.

-When you request a consult, Telehealth will connect you with a doctor licensed in your state.
+When you request a consult, Campus Rx will connect you with a doctor licensed in your state.

-Common conditions include sinus problems, respiratory infection, allergies, STDs and urinary tract infections, cold and flu symptoms and many other non-emergency illnesses.
+Common conditions include sinus problems, respiratory infection, allergies, STDs, urinary tract infections, cold and flu symptoms and many other non-emergent illnesses.

 Telehealth is designed to handle non-emergent medical problems.
 You should NOT use it if you are experiencing a medical emergency.

-Telehealth does not dispense prescription drugs.
-If the doctor prescribes medication, it is submitted electronically (SureScripts) or by phone to the pharmacy of your choice.
+Campus Rx does not dispense prescription drugs.
+If the doctor prescribes medication, it is submitted electronically or by phone to the pharmacy of your choice.